 If a threat or danger comes from a non-student, appropriate actions will be left in the hands of the civil authorities.

-WEAPONS
+Weapons and Inappropriate Objects on Campus

 St. Frances Cabrini School prohibits the possession of weapons and firearms by any student or adult on campus or at school sponsored functions.
 Exceptions to this rule include law enforcement officers.

-INAPPROPRIATE OBJECTS ON CAMPUS Fireworks, water guns, stink bombs, matches, lighters, laser pointers, literature intended to distribute, pornographic materials, and similar objects that serve no purpose at school must not be brought onto the campus.
+In addition, fireworks, water guns, stink bombs, matches, lighters, laser pointers, literature intended to distribute, pornographic materials, and similar objects that serve no purpose at school must not be brought onto the campus.
 Bringing such objects onto the campus will result in corrective action, including suspension or dismissal.
 In addition, any objects in question are subject to confiscation by the school.

-Other Items Not AllowedWhile a lesser manner, toys, trading cards, fidget spinners, or anything else that detracts from a learning situation are not allowed at school at any time.
+Other Items Not Allowed on Campus

+While a lesser manner, toys, trading cards, fidget spinners, or anything else that detracts from a learning situation are not allowed at school at any time.
 Often times these are taken out in class distracting a child or classmates.
 Items such as these have a tendency of being lost or stolen.
-For these reasons, toys need to stay at home so please check your child’s booksack to make sure they do not make their way to the campus.
+For these reasons, toys need to stay at home, so please check your child’s booksack to make sure they do not make their way to the campus.

 The only exception to this rule is naptime buddies for PreK and K, along with items for show and tell in PreK-1st grade, which would only be taken out at the appropriate time.
-If toys are seen at any other time, they will be taken away from students and will be returned to the parents/guardians after a week.Students should not come to school with large sums of money on their person or in their back packs.
-Most children are not responsible enough with money.
-If the money is missing, lost or stolen, St. Frances Cabrini School is not held responsible for the lost funds.
-Most funds required to be brought in to school will be small amounts or can be brought to the office in the form of a check.
+If toys are seen at any other time, they will be taken away from students and will be returned to the parents/guardians after a week.

 TRANSPORTATION GUIDELINES

-TRAFFIC FLOW AND PARKING
+Traffic Flow and Parking

 ALL CARS SHOULD BE ABLE TO MOVE THROUGH THE SCHOOL DRIVE IN THE LEFT LANE.
 No vehicle is permitted to park to the left of the street from Texas to Cabrini Church, in order to free the road to through traffic.
 Parents from schools other than Cabrini may not pick up children from the bus or cafeteria area.
 NO CABRINI PARENT MAY PICK UP THEIR CHILD/REN AT ANOTHER SCHOOL.
 IT IS ILLEGAL!

 Car Riders